PowerMAN Frequently Asked Questions (FAQ)

 the option available in Control Panel / Add + Remove Programs.

 We regularly re-image our computers or dual-boot them.
-How many licenses do we need?
+How many licences do we need?

 The PowerMAN client software is licensed based upon the number of concurrent computers running the software

 at any one time.
-You are free to re-use PowerMAN licenses provided that the number of simultaneous
+You may permanently transfer PowerMAN licences provided that the number of simultaneous

 computers does not exceed your licensed limits.
 The client software does not include an "activation"